soundpress/RulesOfNYC/docs/c04/index.rst

 *§ 3-10 Prequalification.* ::

 (a)  Policy.
 Prequalification allows an agency to evaluate the qualifications of vendors for provision of particular categories of goods, services, construction, or construction-related services (including subcategories based on expertise, size, dollar size of project, or other factors as determined by the ACCO) before issuing a solicitation for a specific contract.
 Except for procurements for construction, a procurement using a PQL shall be considered a "special case" under these Rules.
-This Section does not apply to the prequalification of vendors through HHS Accelerator pursuant to Section 3-16.
+This Section does not apply to the prequalification of vendors through HHS Accelerator pursuant to 9 RCNY § 3-16.

 (b) "Special Case" Determination.
 Prior to using a PQL for a procurement of goods, services or construction-related services, the ACCO shall make a determination that such procurement is a "special case" that requires the use of a PQL, that the list is composed of vendors that have been prequalified to provide the specified item(s) to be procured, and that the particular PQL is accurate, complete, and current.
 The ACCO may permit joint ventures of two or more prequalified vendors from one or more PQLs, or may combine PQLs for a solicitation.
 Use of a PQL for a procurement of construction does not require a special case determination.